jzbor/lash/README.md

 It is not fully tested yet, but you can help with that :).

 ## Features
-* normal (leftmost-outermost) and applicative (leftmost-innermost) evaluation strategies
+* normal (leftmost-outermost) and applicative (leftmost-innermost) reduction strategies
 * capture-avoiding substitution
 * simple constructs provided via builtins
-* commands giving more information on reduction and normalization
+* church numerals
+* commands for processing lambda terms

 ## Commands
 * `:builtins` list builtin terms